-Communicating is an essential part of our lives, whether it involves speaking clearly, listening actively, or processing information.
+Communicating is an essential part of our everyday lives, from speaking and listening to reading and processing information.
 Ensuring our communications are accessible to people of all abilities is essential.

-These tools and tips can help you create inclusive and accessible communications for everyone, enhancing engagement, increasing understanding, and ensuring full participation.
-By utilizing these resources, you can create a more inclusive environment where everyone feels valued.
+These tools and tips will help you create communications that welcome everyone, enhance engagement, and build understanding.
+By applying these practices, you contribute to a more inclusive world where everyone feels respected and valued.

 Inclusive Language

-Language is a powerful tool.
-When used thoughtfully, it can help people feel seen, valued, and included.
-By embracing inclusive language, we ensure everyone can engage authentically.
-Here, we share simple tips to communicate in ways that respect everyone’s identity, preferences, and experiences.
+Language is powerful.
+When used intentionally, it makes people feel seen, valued, and included.
+By embracing inclusive language, we create communications that honour individual identities, preferences, and experiences.

-Everyone deserves equal access to information, and a key part of this is providing alternative text for images, charts, and visuals.
-This makes your content accessible to people who are blind or have low vision.
-Discover easy ways to add alt text and ensure your resources are available to all.
+Everyone deserves equal access to information.
+A key part of digital accessibility is providing alternative text for images, charts, and visuals so that people who are blind or have low vision can engage with your content.

 - Tips to create accessible word documents